中文 |

 V. Fees

-Multiple-entry visa (valid for six months) of non-reciprocal countries: 550 yuan per person;
+Multiple-entry visas valid for up to six months for non-reciprocal countries of non-reciprocal countries: 413 yuan per person;

-Adding or reducing accompanying persons: 160 yuan per person;
+Adding or reducing accompanying persons (for non-reciprocal countries): 160 yuan per person;

 Reciprocal countries and fee schedules are available for reference on the notice board at the hall of the Exit-Entry Administration Bureau, Tianjin Municipal Public Security Bureau.